Wike releases N500m grant to boost varsity transformation – The Sun Nigeria

-Rivers State Governor has directed the immediate release of N500 million grant to the Ignatius Ajuru University of Education to enable it continue its transformation programmes.
+Rivers State Governor, Nyesom Wike, has directed the immediate release of N500 million grant to the Ignatius Ajuru University of Education (IAUE) to enable it continue its transformation programmes.

-Wike stated this at the weekend, during the 37th convocation ceremony of the institution, in Rumuolumeni, Port Harcourt.
+Wike gave the directive at the weekend, during the 37th convocation ceremony of the institution, in Rumuolumeni, Port Harcourt.

-The governor, who was represented by his Deputy, Ipalibo Harry Banigo, said under his watch, the state government would continue to invest and take necessary practical measures to strengthen the university to deliver on its mandate, for the development of Rivers people.
+The governor, who was represented by his Deputy, Ipalibo Harry-Banigo, said under his watch, the government would continue to invest and take necessary practical measures to strengthen the university to deliver on its mandate, for the development of Rivers people.

-According to him, the university was established by the state government as a specialized institution for the practical training of graduate teachers for our educational system.

-He commended the Vice Chancellor and his team for enhancing the university’s carrying-capacity, successfully mounting new academic programmes and graduating its first set of doctorate degree students.
+He commended the Vice Chancellor, Ozo-mekuri Ndimele, and his team for enhancing the university’s carrying-capacity, successfully mounting new academic programmes and graduating its first set of doctorate degree students.

-Governor Wike re-emphasized the state government’s zero tolerance for cultism, sexual harassment, examination malpractice, sorting, sale of hand outs and extortion of students.

 He directed the university administration to investigate and weed out any lecturer or staff, who engages in money-for-grade, sex-for-grade and other untoward practices in the tertiary institutions.

-“We must rescue our universities from moral and sexual perverts and keep them safe and healthy for effective impartation of knowledge to take place”, Wike further stressed.
+“We must rescue our universities from moral and sexual perverts and keep them safe and healthy for effective impartation of knowledge to take place,” Wike said.

-He expressed gratitude to the Senior Pastor of Salvation Ministries, David Ibiyeomie, for fulfilling his promise to donate a female hostel block for the university and prayed the Almighty God to continue to prosper church.
+He thanked the Senior Pastor of Salvation Ministries, David Ibiyeomie, for fulfilling his promise to donate a female hostel block for the university and prayed God to continue to prosper his church.

 Wike said university graduation was the triumph of toil, the effect of effort and the outcome of hard work, stressing that it is always a proud moment for parents, guardians, teachers and the university administration.